 Paramount earns revenues and recognizes expenses associated with the distribution of certain television products into the home entertainment market on behalf of CBS.
-Under the terms of the agreement, Paramount is entitled to retain a fee based on a percentage of gross receipts and is generally responsible for all out-of-pocket costs which are recoupable together with any advance amounts paid, prior to any participation payments to CBS.
-In connection with this agreement, Paramount made payments of \$50 million in the quarter ended March 31, 2011, and \$100 million in each of the quarters ended March 31, 2010 and 2009.
+Under the terms of the agreement, Paramount is entitled to retain a fee based on a percentage of gross receipts and is generally responsible for all out-of-pocket costs, which are recoupable prior to any participation payments to CBS.
 Paramount also earns revenues from CBS through leasing of studio space and licensing of certain film products.
 Additionally, the Media Networks segment recognizes advertising revenues from CBS.